quickdudley/carry/design/types.md

                   -- transform lists without inspecting their contents
 ```

+The `\` symbol was chosen because of its semantic similarity to lambda, and
+because among the symbols immediately available on a standard keyboard it
+looks the most like `∀`.
+The use of `|` was also chosen because of the parallel
+between type constraints and pattern guards.

 ## Type Inference

 Inferred types will introduce each type variable as deeply as possible.
 For